The words ARC uses, in plain language. Terms are listed alphabetically.

 | Display | A screen players see, showing the countdown, hints, and media. |

-| Editor | Where you build and configure a game — its objectives, displays, devices, automations, and media. |
+| Editor | Where you build and configure a game — its objectives, media, displays, devices, logic, panels, and cameras. |

 | Game | One escape-room experience set up in ARC, with its own timer, objectives, displays, devices, and automations. |